 Terms Offered: Fall & Spring

 In this course, Relay students will learn about the fundamental concepts of early childhood education and begin to explore and understand their own identities as early childhood educators.
-Relay students will learn to apply research and theory about child development as the foundation for developmentally appropriate practices and lesson plans related to emergent language and literacy.
-In particular, Relay students will explore the science of reading and build knowledge of the connections between the components of word recognition and language comprehension.
-Additionally, students will explore research-based practices to implement responsive social student instruction.
-Relay students will apply their learning in their classroom by creating and maintaining an inclusive and developmentally appropriate learning environment for students from birth through age 8.
+Relay students will learn to apply research and theory about child development as the foundation for developmentally appropriate play-based practices and lesson plans related to emergent language and literacy.
+In particular, Relay students will analyze, evaluate, and implement evidence-based literacy approaches to support students’ development of word recognition and language comprehension.
+Relay students will also incorporate social studies instruction and plan ways to collaborate with caregivers and their communities.
+Finally, they will analyze and practice implementing literacy assessments to inform their instructional planning.

 ECE-502: Development of a Responsive Early Childhood Classroom